Code-Institute-Submissions/rdylanward-thegym.com_AprResub/README.md

 ### Code

--   The full-screen hero image code came from this [StackOverflow post](https://stackoverflow.com)

--   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.

--   [MDN Web Docs](https://developer.mozilla.org/) : For Pattern Validation code.
-Code was modified to better fit my needs and to match an Irish phone number layout to ensure correct validation.
-Tutorial Found [Here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/tel#Pattern_validation)
+-   All images were provided, royalty free, by [Pexels](https://www.pexels.com/) and [Burst](https://burst.shopify.com/)

+-   The Javascript for the modals was originally written by [W3Schools](https://www.w3schools.com/howto/howto_css_modals.asp) and repurposed to aid in the function of the modal.

+-   The HTML for the click function of membership card buttons was acquired from [Grepper](https://www.codegrepper.com/code-examples/html/html+button+with+link), html by PR.Gaultier (01/10/2020), and repurposed to aid in the click function of the button.

+-   The Javascript for the Sticky Menu was originally written by [W3Schools](https://www.w3schools.com/howto/howto_js_navbar_sticky.asp) and repurposed to aid in the function of the sticky menu.

+-   The Javascript for the Mobile Menu was originally written by [W3Schools](https://www.w3schools.com/howto/howto_js_mobile_navbar.asp) and repurposed to aid in the function of the mobile menu.

+-   GitHub instructions provided in the Development section of this ReadMe was provided by [GitHub](https://github.com/) and [Code Institute](https://codeinstitute.net/) with links updated to this project.

 ### Content

--   All content was written by the developer.
+-   All content was written and edited by Dylan Ward.

--   Psychological properties of colours text in the README.md was found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)

 ### Media

--   All Images were created by the developer.
+-   All images were provided, royalty free, by [Pexels](https://www.pexels.com/) and [Burst](https://burst.shopify.com/)

 ### Acknowledgements

--   My Mentor for continuous helpful feedback.
+-   My Mentor, Gerard McBride, for continuous support and timeless advice keeping me on the right track.

--   Tutor support at Code Institute for their support.
+-   The Tutor support at Code Institute for their support in times of need and aiding in answering all queries.